Certified Labor Relations Leader - CLRL

 • Stay current with emerging labor relations trends and prepare your organization for the future of work

-MODULE 1: Leading the Labor Relations Function
+• Leading the Labor Relations Function in today's changing environment

-MODULE 2: Gaining a Global Perspective
+• Gaining a Global Perspective

 Are you prepared to excel in a rapidly evolving global workplace?
 In this module, we will delve into the essential differences between US labor relations and the practice of labor relations in other countries.
 You will not only gain a comprehensive understanding of the key differences but also unlock the vital concepts needed to foster successful labor relations when collaborating with a diverse, international workforce.

-MODULE 4: Contract Negotiations
+• Contract Negotiations

-MODULE 5: Dispute Resolution
+• Dispute Resolution

 Business leaders and plant managers may want you to take every case to arbitration.
 As an LR leader, you know that's a strategic decision that includes consideration of multiple factors, including when to settle.
 In this module, you will learn best practices to avoid grievances, gain an advanced understanding of the legal landscape of labor arbitration and the art of selecting labor arbitrators.
 You will craft an opening statement and engage in a powerful mock arbitration case to hone your ability to win at arbitration.

-MODULE 6: Labor Law Update
+• Labor Law Update

-MODULE 7: Personal and Organizational Change
+• Personal and Organizational Change

 In this highly acclaimed module, you will learn about the theory and practice of personal change, and why it's important for LR leaders to understand.
 Through a comparison of the Sigmoid Curve and the Kübler-Ross Change Curve you will understand the personal change process before moving into an exploration of the organizational change process necessary for individual and organizational success.

-MODULE 9: High-Performance Work Systems (HPWS) and Labor Relations
+• High-Performance Work Systems (HPWS) and Labor Relations

 This program includes a unique capstone project, providing participants with the opportunity to apply new learning and freshly honed skills in their organization.
 Throughout the program, participants will be encouraged to look for opportunities to apply the concepts covered during the program to opportunities and challenges facing their organization.
 The class concludes with participants sharing which concepts they used, how they applied the concepts, and the organizational impact of their efforts.